 What to Expect at The Psychiatric Crisis Department

-- You will be greeted by security when you arrive at the Psychiatric Crisis Department.
+- You will be greeted by a member of Protective Services when you arrive at the Psychiatric Crisis Department.
 You will need to present your driver’s license and insurance card.

 - You will go through a magnetometer (metal detector).
 Weapons are not allowed in the Psychiatric Crisis Department.
 Nationwide Children’s Hospital is a weapons free zone.
 Visitors are prohibited from possessing/carrying weapons in any Nationwide Children’s facility.

 - Staff will guide you to the appropriate area, gather information about why you are there and complete an evaluation.

-- You will then go to the waiting area and wait for the mental health professional.
+- You will then go to the waiting area and wait for a mental health professional to assist you.

-- Patients are seen based on acuity (severity of the situation) and not on a first-come, first-served basis.
+- Patients are seen based on acuity (severity of the situation), and not on a first-come, first-served basis.
 There could be wait times.